lbd1607/qrcodes/README.md

 <br/>

-## Step 5: Add the QR Code to the Rendering Page
+## Step 5: Add the QR code to the rendering page

 For this step, you'll be working in the Blog page from **pages/blogs/\[blogId]\.tsx**, where you'll add the `<QRCode/>` component so the URL that the user entered in the form is rendered as a QR code.